 A model sitting in a Jupyter notebook is not a product.
 The gap between "working model" and "deployed system" is where most projects die.
 Integration with existing systems requires API design, error handling, monitoring, rollback strategies, and performance optimization.

-The NIST AI Risk Management Framework formalizes this principle: AI risk management should be integrated into broader enterprise risk management strategies, not treated as a separate technical concern.
+Teams that succeed treat the model as one component of a larger system — investing in deployment infrastructure before model optimization and validating that downstream systems can consume outputs early.
+The AI Risk Management Framework (NIST, 2023) formalizes this principle: AI risk management should be integrated into broader enterprise risk management strategies, not treated as a separate technical concern.

 The Three-Phase Validation Framework